Condensate Formation in a Chiral Lattice Gas: Ground states without number conservation

 A phase diagram, as shown in Fig.~\ref{fig:ground_states}a, can be obtained through the minimisation of the grand potential per lattice site, which in the zero-temperature limit is

-We label each ideal tiling pattern (as shown in the insets of Fig.~\ref{fig:ground_states}(h) and (i)) by an index $i$ and calculate its grand potential density $\omega_i$ by evaluating Eq.~\eqref{eq:grandpot}.
+We label each ideal tiling pattern by an index $i$ and calculate its grand potential density $\omega_i$ by evaluating Eq.~\eqref{eq:grandpot}.
 Generally, every tile is characterised by the number $n_{K,i}$ of instances of the FLS centred within the tile (but possibly spanning across neighbouring tiles) and the number $n_{J,i}$ associated with the Ising interaction.
 The latter counts the number of nearest-neighbour pairs with equal state, minus the number of such pairs with different state.
 To avoid over-counting, a pair contributes to $n_{J,i}$ if (and only if) the top or the left of the two neighbouring sites is located within the unit tile, the other neighbour may be located in one of its periodic images.
 For a unit tile containing $n_{A,i}$ sites of type A and $n_{B,i}$ sites of type $B$ (giving $n_i=n_{A,i}+n_{B,i}$ sites in total), we then obtain the overall grand potential per site

 This expression can also be written as $\omega_i=\varepsilon_i-\mu(c_{A,i}-c_{B,i})$, with the average energy per lattice site

 and the concentrations

 specific for a tiling of type $i$.